spekframework/spek/README.md

 A: Spek in Belgian means Bacon, so you could think of it as a Bacon Driven Development framework.
 Being serious for a moment though, we (at least the original author) believe that there is a false distinction in frameworks around what TDD or BDD is.
 Unit tests are ultimately about defining the specifications of your system.
 As such, Spek is merely a specification framework if it can be called anything.
-For more information read http://hadihariri.com/....{link to what BDD has taught me}
+For more information read [What BDD has taught me](http://hadihariri.com/2012/04/11/what-bdd-has-taught-me/)

 *Q: Can I have more than one *on* per *given* *
 A: Yes you can.
 How you group your specifications is up to you